 - Following guidelines for effective hand washing

-Face coverings are required to be worn in university buildings whenever social distancing is not possible.
+All individuals overage age 2 must wear face coverings indoors in nearly all circumstances, as well as outdoors where social distancing is not possible.
 Face coverings are required to be worn outdoors when you are unable to maintain six feet of social distancing.
-For more information, please read our Face Coverings FAQ.
+For more information, read the latest information about the campus face covering policy.

 Health Smart Behaviors